Michigan HVAC License: How to Become an HVAC Contractor in Michigan

 Mastering the skills and knowledge to be an expert in HVACR technology is not a quick or easy task, but it can be a rewarding and stable career.
-According to the U.S. Bureau of Labor Statistics, there are over 376,800 heating, air conditioning, and refrigeration mechanics and installers nationwide and Michigan employs 9,010 of them.
-Employment is projected to grow 4 percent from 2019 to 2029 throughout the country, adding more than 15,000 of these skilled workers to the ranks.
-According to CareerOneStop, the U.S. Department of Labor’s job search website, that growth rate is expected to be much higher in Michigan — projected at 14%.
+According to the U.S. Bureau of Labor Statistics, there are 394,100 heating, air conditioning, and refrigeration mechanics and installers nationwide and Michigan employs 9,480 of them.
+Employment is projected to grow 5 percent from 2021 to 2031 throughout the country, adding more than 20,000 of these skilled workers to the ranks.
+According to CareerOneStop, the U.S. Department of Labor’s job search website, that growth rate is expected to be higher in Michigan at 9%.

 That statistic is supported by how many contractors are trying to find skilled tradesmen.
-According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and a whopping 88% of firms in Michigan had unfilled hourly craft positions on June 30, 2020.
+According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and a whopping 88% of firms in Michigan had unfilled hourly craft positions like plumbers, electricians, and HVAC technicians.
 So, if you get the training you need, you will have a lot of jobs to choose from when you’re ready.

 » Want to grow your HVAC business?
 Click here to get a demo.